 Accountant Interview Questions

-An Accountant’s primary job is to document the financial transactions of a business.
-They make sure that records are being kept accurately and that the business is paying their fees and taxes on time.
-Typically smaller companies will only have one Accountant while larger companies will have an Accounting Department where duties are split between specialized teams.
+An accountant’s primary job is to document the financial transactions of a business.
+Accountants make sure records are being kept accurately and the business is paying their fees and taxes on time.
+Smaller companies will typically have just one accountant while larger companies will have an accounting department where duties are split between specialized teams.

 Accountant responsibilities may include:

-- Preparing financial statements into quantifiable data for employers.
+- Turning financial statements into quantifiable data for employers

-- Making sure that taxes are filed and paid on time.
+- Making sure taxes are filed and paid on time

-- Maintain a system that will keep track of financial statements.
+- Maintain a system to keep track of financial statements

-- Manage their time well in order to stay on top of all of their duties.
+- Manage their time in order to stay on top of all of their duties

 Depending on the position, jobs in accounting can be found at a myriad of levels.
-Entry level jobs can be found with just an Associate’s degree while positions within larger companies will require at least a Bachelor’s degree.
-Regardless of degree, however, most companies will require that their Accountants be CPA certified and take continued education courses to maintain their certification.
+Entry level jobs can be found with just an associate’s degree while positions within larger companies will require at least a bachelor’s degree.
+Regardless of degree, however, most companies will require their accountants to be CPA certified and take continued education courses to maintain their certification.

 SAMPLE ACCOUNTANT INTERVIEW QUESTIONS

 Question: Most organizations use one of three systems of accounting.
-Can you name these and briefly discuss them?
+Can you name the three systems and briefly discuss them?

-Example: “The three types of accounting systems are Cost Basis, Accrual and a blend of these.
-Cost Basis systems deal with cash transactions, only recording entries when cash is exchanged.
+Example: “The three types of accounting systems are Cost Basis, Accrual, and a blend of the two.
+Cost-basis systems deal with cash transactions, only recording entries when cash is exchanged.
 Credit transactions are deferred until they are resolved.
-Cost Basis systems work best in smaller businesses whose sales are done primarily in cash, such as food trucks or specialty retail.
+Cost-basis systems work best in smaller businesses whose sales are done primarily in cash such as food trucks or specialty retail.

 Accrual systems record all transactions, recognizing both revenues and payments when they occur during the period.
 This is the system used by the majority of organizations.